brian-watkins/best-behavior/README.md

 ```

 Call this function from a browser-based test to interact with the current
 Playwright Page.
-You may only specify a serializable argument to pass to the function, and
+You may only specify a serializable argument to pass to the
-the function may only return a serializable result.
-Do not attempt to close over
+function, and the function may only return a serializable result.
+Do not
-any values in your pageFunction; these will not be available in the scope where
+attempt to close over any other values in your pageFunction; these will not be
-the function is executed.
+available in the scope where the function is executed.

-### Running behaviors programatically
+## Running behaviors programatically

 Instead of using the `best` CLI, you can run behaviors via a script that invokes
 the `run` function programmatically.
 This can be useful if you need to provide